 Honestly, this lock is pretty darn secure.
-It surprised us, given that it's portable and also fairly lightweight.
-Granted, we wouldn't lock up our lead tester's $10,000 time-trial bike with this lock as I dash off to Chemistry 101 at NYU, but for most low to medium security situations, this lock is a pretty solid deterrent.
+It surprised us, especially as it's portable and relatively lightweight.
+Granted, we wouldn't lock up our lead tester's $10,000 time-trial bike with this lock and dash off to Chemistry 101 at NYU, but this lock is a pretty solid deterrent for most low to medium-security situations.
 It proved unbreakable in our tests when it comes to hammers, wire cutters, hacksaws, and even bolt cutters (we so loved this!).
-We do suspect that a more seasoned bolt cutting thief might be able to compromise this lock, though.
+We do suspect that a more seasoned bolt-cutting thief might be able to compromise this lock, though.

-Where this lock faltered is when a bike thief employs serious tactics like a cordless angle grinder.
-It took our experts 11 seconds to slice through the Foldy, which isn't really that much time.
+This lock faltered when a bike thief employed serious tactics like a cordless angle grinder.
+It took our experts 11 seconds to slice through the Foldy, which isn't that much time.
 It also didn't throw firework-sparks like some of the heavier-duty locks, oddly enough.
-While the Bordo stood up to an angle grinder a bit better (still compromised, but it took longer), it was easily defeated by a cordless drill targeted at its joints.
-The Foldylock was exactly the opposite: it withstood the drill and hacksaw but was sliced by the angle grinder quickly.
+While the ABUS uGrip Bordo 5700 stood up to an angle grinder a bit better (still compromised, but it took longer), it was easily defeated by a cordless drill targeted at its joints.
+The Foldylock was exactly the opposite: it withstood the drill and hacksaw but quickly sliced the angle grinder.

 Ease of Transport

-This is a big selling point for the FoldyLock COMPACT-- even though it extends to 33" when it's unfolded, it becomes a compact 7.45" long when it's folded up and ready to roll.
-So, if you're packing a bunch of other items-- books, a laptop, a camera, whatever-- the FoldyLock is not a big hassle to bring along for the ride.
-The lock easily fits inside of a bag, can be mounted to the frame or can easily fit inside a jersey pocket for the recreational cyclist looking for extra protection at pitstops.
+This testing metric is a big selling point for the FoldyLock Compact; even though it extends to 33" when it's unfolded, it becomes a compact 7.45" long when folded up and ready to roll.
+So, if you're backpacking a bunch of other items, such as books, a laptop, a camera, etc., the FoldyLock is not a big hassle to bring along for the ride.
+The lock easily fits inside of a bag, can be mounted to the frame, or easily fits inside a jersey pocket for the recreational cyclist looking for extra protection at pitstops.

-It goes without saying that this is NOT the case with heavier U-Locks like the Kryptonite New York Standard or Kryptonite New York Fahgettaboudit which are both big and heavy.
-Compared to the ABUS Bordo, though, the FoldyLock weighs about half a pound more and folding down to a larger, longer shape than the Bordo.
+This is NOT the case with heavier U-Locks like the Kryptonite New York Standard U-Lock or Kryptonite New York Fahgettaboudit U-Lock Mini, which are big and heavy.
+Compared to the ABUS uGrip Bordo 5700, though, the FoldyLock weighs about half a pound more and folds down to a larger, longer shape than the Bordo.

 Ease of Use

 It doesn't get much easier than inserting a key and turning the lock to either lock or unlock the product, although the Bordo does it — you don't need the key inserted to lock that lock.
-With the FoldyLock COMPACT, you need the key to turn the locking mechanism for locking and unlocking it.
+With the FoldyLock Compact, you need the key to turn the locking mechanism for locking and unlocking it.
 Nonetheless, with the turn of a key, your bike is locked up with minimal effort.
-The locking mechanism is smooth and easy-to-use.
-Additionally, the FoldyLock comes with three keys total, so if you're prone to losing things, you have not one, but two backups.
+The locking mechanism is smooth and easy to use.
+Additionally, the FoldyLock comes with three keys total, so if you're prone to losing things, you have two backup keys.

 This model can lock a bike to pretty much any reasonable structure with relative ease.
 The six panels attached by rivets are flexible enough to wrap around pretty much anything.
 The only constraint, as with all locks, is the size.
-Yet, the dimensions of the lock are were enough to accommodate road and mountain tires in our tests.
+Yet, the lock dimensions are enough to accommodate road and mountain tires in our tests.

-The FoldyLock COMPACT is a highly versatile lock that will easily accommodate a road or mountain bike in most locking situations, similar to the ABUS Bordo 5700.
+The FoldyLock Compact is a highly versatile lock that will easily accommodate your biking gear, such as a road or mountain bike, in most locking situations, similar to the ABUS uGrip Bordo 5700.
 The individual folding plates do a pretty good job hooking up to tricky structures.
 Where this lock falters is in higher-risk areas.
-If you need a lock with similar versatility a high-risk area, we recommend the Kryptonite Evolution Mini with Cable that combines the security of a U-Lock with the flexibility of a cable.
+Suppose you need a lock with similar versatility for a high-risk area, then we recommend the Kryptonite Evolution Mini-7 U-Lock, which combines the security of a U-Lock with the flexibility of a cable.

-Among the folding locks, FoldyLock ranks right up there with the best.
-While it won't protect your bike in high-risk situations, it does a great job on the schoolyard, at the cafe in a small town while offering no noticeable difference to your ride whether it's mounted to your frame or in your jersey pocket.
+The FoldyLock won't protect your bike in high-risk situations, but it does a great job on the schoolyard at the cafe in a small town while offering no noticeable difference to your ride, whether it's mounted to your frame or in your jersey pocket.